Answer Posted / hari

 Post New Answer View All Answers

-What is the use of apache server?
+What is a Command to restart/start apache web server?

 Can we do automatically roll over the apache logs at specific times without having to shut down and restart the server?